-- A. Good Academic Standing: A matriculated student is in good academic standing when he/she meets the minimum satisfactory cumulative index described below: (2) - B. Academic Probation: When a student's cumulative index is unsatisfactory at the time of review, the student is placed on academic probation (or loses matriculationsee C below).
-Reviews occur at the end of each successive grade period.
+- Good Academic Standing: A matriculated student is in good academic standing when he/she meets the minimum satisfactory cumulative index described below. - Academic Probation: A student whose cumulative index is unsatisfactory at the time of review will be placed on scademic geobation.